 I’ve gotten the opportunity to personally meet several members of the Dreamhost team, and I can say with confidence they’re genuinely in the hosting business to help people like you get more out of your website (and online goals).

-Their signup process is transparent, straightforward and free of slimy upsells (unlike some of the other monthly billed web hosting companies).
+Their signup process is transparent, straightforward and free of confusing upsells (unlike some of the other monthly billed web hosting companies).

 For that reason, they’re my top pick.
 And where I still host multiple websites today.